ompl/ompl/doc/markdown/benchmark.md

 \if OMPLAPP
 # Create a benchmark configuration file {#benchmark_config}

 OMPL.app contains a command line program called `ompl_benchmark`, that can read a text based configuration file using an ini style format with key/value pairs.
 This is the same format that can be read and saved with the OMPL.app GUI.
 The GUI ignores the settings related to benchmarking.
 However, it is often convenient to create an initial configuration with the GUI and add the benchmark settings with a text editor.
-Currently the base functionality of the `ompl_benchmark` program only applies to geometric planning in SE(2) and SE(3), but can be extended by the user to other spaces.
+Currently the base functionality of the `ompl_benchmark` program only applies to geometric planning in SE(2) and SE(3) and kinodynamic planning for certain systems, but the program can be extended by the user to other types of planning problems.

 There are a number of _required_ parameters necessary to define the problem.
 These exist under the “**[problem]**” heading: